k-barton/komodor/README.md

 Philippe Grosjean, but since then it has been largely rewritten.
 It is compatible with Komodo Edit 7-9 (not tested on Komodo IDE and Mac).
-__There are currently no plans to make it compatible with Komodo >=10__ (unless ActiveState brings back the good old GUI).
+__There are currently no plans to make it compatible with Komodo >=10__ (unless ActiveState gives up the horrible new interface).

 **Note:** Komodo 9.2 provides its own R syntax highlighting which is not compatible with this add-on.
 Therefore, starting from the current version, the language is